artemdudkin/jq-table-dnd/README.md

 ### `window.setCallback(el, oldIndex, newIndex)`
 Set "dnd-finished" callback function
 ### `window.initAll()`
-Reinitialize all, i.e. tables that have attributes "table-dnd-horz" or "table-dnd-vert").
+Reinitialize all, i.e. tables that have attributes "table-dnd-horz" or "table-dnd-vert".
 I use it after recreating all items, so it does not prevent initialization of element that was initialized before.

-Also, it runs on DOMContentLoaded so you do not need to call it if you are not changing elements.
+Also, it runs on DOMContentLoaded so you do not need to call it if you are not changing elements after page load.

 ## Demo
 Try it at test/table-dnd-vert.html